masterflitzer/ms-activation/README.md

 ## Office
 ### Script

-- Download XML config file from this repository (for Volume Licensing or 365) or generate online with the **Office Customization Tool**: https://config.office.com/deploymentsettings and save it as *office-config.xml* in the Downloads directory
+- Download XML config file from this repository (for Volume Licensing or 365) or generate online with the **Office Customization Tool**: https://config.office.com/deploymentsettings and save it as *config-office.xml* in the Downloads directory
 - Run *office-install.ps1* script as administrator

 If your executionpolicy doesn't allow the script, run this command in PowerShell as Administrator: